-The United Disability Arcadia Group Activity Programs offer opportunities to enhance and learn new skills in a safe and supportive environment that encourages lasting friendships and peer engagement.
+The United Disability Care Group Activity Programs offer opportunities to enhance and learn new skills in a safe and supportive environment that encourages lasting friendships and peer engagement.

 Effort is made to help clients develop friendships and to develop skills in social interaction and communication.

 Individuals are supported to maintain contact with family and friends through casual get-togethers, shared outings and the hosting of BBQs or dinner parties.

 We also recognise the importance of casual relationships with people within the community and how this contributes to a person’s sense of belonging.
 Individuals are assisted to develop appropriate relationships with local people with whom they interact during their day-to-day activities, such as with shopkeepers and bank tellers.
 Individuals are encouraged and supported to maintain their social networks.

 In addition, we are aware of the challenges that some individuals face in developing new friendships and networks.